EssErrePuntoKa/web/SUPPORT.md

 **Q: Who should use this app?**

-A: Grit Your Dreams is ideal for you if you:
+A: Grit Ur Dreams is ideal for you if you:
 - Prefer systematic thinking
 - Value depth over speed
 - Want to understand yourself more deeply